-A 1.2 mile loop trail begins at a trailhead at 74 Dougherty Road in New Gloucester.
-This trail includes one stream crossing and a few short steep ledges that will require some agility.
+74 Dougherty Road: A 1.2 mile loop trail begins at a trailhead at 74 Dougherty Road in New Gloucester; the trailhead parking lot is off-road and plowed in winter.
+This primitive trail with rocks and roots includes one stream crossing and a few short steep ledges that require agility.
+The trail is ideal for trekking or snowshoes with minor elevation gain.
 The trailhead on Dougherty Road (also known as Chadsey Road) is 0.5 miles south of Route 231 (Intervale Road) on the left.
 Or from Allen Road in Pownal, follow Chadsey Road (becomes Dougherty Road) for 0.8 miles, and look for the trailhead and four car parking lot.
-The parking lot is plowed in the winter.

-A short trail spur and trailhead exists at 161 North Pownal Road and is primarily designed to get hunters, foragers, and off-trail enthusiasts across the powerline and onto the large undeveloped parcel; it is also a quiet trail for a short on-trail hike, or for convenient access to a mossy picnic ledge, beaver pond, and vernal pool.
-When visiting the 161 North Pownal Road trailhead, plan to park on the shoulder.
+161 North Pownal Road: A short trail spur and trailhead at 161 North Pownal Road is primarily designed to get off-trail enthusiasts including hunters and foragers across the powerline and onto the large undeveloped parcel; it is also a quiet trail for a short on-trail hike, or for convenient access to a mossy picnic ledge, beaver pond, and vernal pools.
+Parking is on the road shoulder.
 The new trail follows a private residential driveway for 50 feet before turning right onto RRCT’s trail corridor.
+The primitive narrow trail includes ledges, roots, and rocks.
 CMP construction on the powerline (see map) is planned for 2019.

-Backcountry access exists across a Town of Pownal woodlot with frontage on both Sweetser and Allen Roads in Pownal as well.
+Sweetser & Allen Roads: Backcountry access to the Pisgah Hill Preserve exists across a Town of Pownal woodlot with frontage on both Sweetser and Allen Roads in Pownal.
 Please respect neighbors if you explore this undeveloped access point for hunting or other reasons.

 - Dogs are welcome, but on leash or voice control, with strict attention to pet waste removal.
 Due to deer wintering, we ask that dogs be on leash during periods of deep snow; deer struggle to maintain energy during the winter; dogs and humans cause them to expend this precious energy.